johnnyc82/site-config-tool/README.md

-# site-config-tool
+# Site Configuration Tool

+# NOTE: NOT TO BE COMPILED, EXAMPLE OF A PREVIOUS INTERNAL GO APP I MADE, DISPLAYED FOR FOLIO PURPOSES

-Manage the site configuration data for connections to Kinsta servers
+This was an internal tool I made to manage and retrieve the configuration data of each Wordpress site for connections to Kinsta and local servers.